 Our dentists and team have provided answers to some frequently asked questions.
 At Smile 32, we know that dental care can sometimes be overwhelming and a little confusing, and we want to make sure you have all the information you need to understand and make decisions about your dental health.
-To learn more about dental care in Stockton, California, and make your appointment with Dr. Novan Nguyen and Dr. Sally Chu, please call our office at 209-952-9290.
+To learn more about dental care in Stockton, California, and make your appointment with Dr. Novan Nguyen and Dr. Kiranjot Dyal, please call our office at 209-952-9290.

 How much will my first visit cost me?

 As each insurance provider is different, we encourage you to contact our office to receive an accurate estimate of your treatment cost.
 Our office manager will discuss your treatment costs and financial options with you and work with you to find the right payment option for your budget.
 We offer several financing options to meet your needs.

 If you do not have insurance, our practice offers financing options through CareCredit, as well as a New Patient Special.
 With our special offer, you can receive a comprehensive exam, cleaning, and X-rays for only $69.
 Call our practice for more details.